arjun-krishna1/school-database/DESIGN.md

     - phone_number
     - name
     - age
-- Student -> Inherits from People
+- Student
   - Parameters:
+    - person
+      - Person object
     - is_international
       - If not international then local
   - Methods: